tanimislam/howdy/docs/source/plex-music/cli_tools/plex_music_cli.rst

 .. code-block:: bash

-   upload_to_gmusic.py -f "Air.*m4a"
+   upload_to_gmusic -f "Air.*m4a"

 attempts to upload all filenames that match ``Air.*m4a``.

 The other mode of operation, running with the ``-P`` flag without specifying files to upload, attempts to refresh the :py:mod:`gmusicapi` :py:class:`Mobileclient <gmusicapi.Mobileclient>` OAuth2 credentials.
-Its operation is similar to that of :ref:`plex_store_credentials.py`.
+Its operation is similar to that of :ref:`plex_store_credentials`.
 These dialogs in the shell appear,

 .. code-block:: bash

-   tanim-desktop $ upload_to_gmusic.py -P
+   tanim-desktop $ upload_to_gmusic -P
    Please go to this URL in a browser window:https://accounts.google.com/o/oauth2/auth...
    After giving permission for Google services on your behalf, type in the access code: